NIR456/Net-Question/README.md

 ### Understanding Services and Dependency Injection (DI) in ASP.NET Core
-In ASP.NET Core, services are components that provide functionality to our application, like logging, configuration, data access, etc. Dependency Injection (DI) is a technique to achieve Inversion of Control (IoC) between classes and their dependencies.
+Services:- In ASP.NET Core, services are components that provide functionality to our application, like logging, configuration, data access, etc.
+DI :- Dependency Injection (DI) is a technique to achieve Inversion of Control (IoC) between classes and their dependencies.
 DI makes your application more modular, testable, and maintainable.
 **Types of Services in ASP.NET Core**
 ##### Transient Services
 - **Description:** Created each time they are requested.